 She shivered a little.
 “Mewtwo, you're not suggesting we... you know?”

 He rubbed her shoulders.
 “No, this is not the time nor place for that.”
 He thoughtfully ducked his head for a few moments.
 “Mew, honey...”
-Both of their hearts leapt into their throats at the word. “...y-you know everything is in chaos, especially now that the Tree is back.
+Her heart leapt into her throat at the word, and she had that feeling his did as well when he struggled to continue. “...y-you know everything is in chaos, especially now that the Tree is back.
 Legion has weakened me in an effort to fulfill his plan.
 Our friends...
 I am speculating they are in a bad spot as well.
 And you... oh, Mew...”
-He wiped at the claw marks on her face, choking back tears.
+He wiped at the claw marks on her face, visibly choking back tears.
 “Where did we go wrong?”